Garbaz/Blog/_posts/2021-06-20-Learning-Japanese.md

 [sljfaq's handwritten kanji recognizer](https://kanji.sljfaq.org/draw.html) (While there are a lot of handwritten kanji tools, this one is the only one I've had consistent success with, especially with the "Ignore stroke order" option it's very handy for looking up kanji where one doesn't recognize any clear radicals)

+[Reverso](https://context.reverso.net/translation/english-japanese/) (A site with a huge collection of examples sentences with translations.
+I use it a lot whenever I think "This phrase in English, how would you express the same sentiment in natural Japanese?".
+A lot more helpful often times than consulting the dictionary)

 ## __A general note__